infinitered/reactotron/docs/plugin-docs/plugin-storybook.md

+---
+title: Storybook
+---

 # Storybook (React Native Only)

 `reactotron-react-native` ships with a plugin called `storybook`.

-This plugin, when configured properly, allows the switching to Storybook from the reactotron interface
+This plugin, when configured properly, allows the switching to Storybook from the Reactotron interface

 ## Configuration